 Instead of visiting the islands during the summer holidays or Christmas, when the prices are sky rocked, opt for the shoulder months of April/May and October/November.
-You will not only find better prices, but you will also enjoy the islands at their best as April and November are the window months between the northwest and southeast trade winds.
+You will not only find better prices, but you will also enjoy the islands at their best since April and November are the window months between the northwest and southeast trade winds.

 Visit the Main Islands

 Of the 115 islands that comprise Seychelles, only eight are permanently inhabited, with more than four-fifths of the population living on Mahé.
 The next-largest population is in Praslin and La Digue, respectively.
 With plenty of accommodation options and cheap eats, these three main islands are ideal to base yourself on if traveling on a budget.
 Moreover, getting around them is pretty easy, as fast and reliable ferry services operate between them.